-The arrangements for maternity leave are as detailed in the Burgundy Book.
+The arrangements for maternity leave are as detailed in the Conditions of Service for School Teachers in England and Wales (Burgundy Book).
 Members of staff who are adopting one or more children below the age of 5 will be granted the same leave and pay arrangements as those taking maternity leave.